ConduceInc/conduce-python-api/doc/source/api-key-creation.rst

 API Key Creation
 ====================

 API keys provide a flexible mechanism for granting access to your account and are used to authenticate requests made using the Conduce REST API.
 They can be used in place of username/password authentication.
 You may create as many API keys as you need, and may wish to use different API keys for performing specific API operations.
-API keys can also be used to grant others users temporary access to your account.
+API keys can also be used to grant other users temporary access to your account.

 Generally, there are three methods used to authenticate Conduce REST requests:

 **username/password**
     used to establish a session
 **session cookie**
-    returned from a user name password login.
+    returned from a username/password login.
 Used to continue a session started with a username/password login.
 **API key**
     a unique string generated upon request that can be used to authenticate requests.